pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

-In interactive mode also known as :term:`REPL` mode, an interactive shell environment is within pywbemcli that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell for the user).
+In interactive mode also known as :term:`REPL` mode, an interactive shell environment is within pywbemcli that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user).

 This pywbemcli shell is started when the ``pywbemcli`` command is invoked without specifying any command group or command: